 History of The Ottawa Valley is a great resource for those with an interest in the settlement and early development of the communities in the Ottawa Valley.
 The book addesses both the Ontario and Quebec sides of the Ottawa River.
 Seemingly endless references to specific settlers and early community leaders populate the pages of this respected history.
 Originally published in 1896.
 ISBN 1-978-1-897446-3-5 (Hardcover) More information

 BOOK - Contributions To The History of The Eastern Townships, Accounts of the Early Settlement of St. Armand, Dunham, Sutton, Brome, Potton, and Bolton [Quebec, Canada]

 Originally published by John Lovell, Montreal 1866.

-This facsimile reprint by Global Heritage Press, Milton, 2006 (CD 2009)
+This edition published by Global Heritage Press, Milton, 2006 (CD 2009)

 Cyrus Thomas created a work that has endured as a valued reference work since it was first published by John Lovell, Montreal in 1866.
 It is a carefully prepared text that offers valuable insights into the early settlement and development of the Eastern Townships of present-day Quebec as reported by a witness from more than one hundred and forty years ago.
 More information

 BOOK - History of the Eastern Townships (1869) Province of Quebec, Dominion of Canada